pnpm/pnpm.io/docs/installation.md

 ## Uninstalling pnpm

-If you need to remove the pnpm CLI from your system and any files it have written to your disk, see [Uninstalling pnpm].
+If you need to remove the pnpm CLI from your system and any files it has written to your disk, see [Uninstalling pnpm].

 [Uninstalling pnpm]: ./uninstall.md
 [pnpm env]: ./cli/env.md